speedingplanet/bcbsks-vue/labs/lab-05.md

 Open `ListUsers.vue`.
 Remove the import of 'users'.
 We will use `fetch` to fetch the data directly from the server.

 The URL to fetch from is http://localhost:8000/api/zippay/v1/users.
 Fetch from this URL during the `mounted` phase of the lifecyle.
-Parse the results as JSON, and then assign the results to the `users` property of the data array.
+Parse the results as JSON, and then assign the results to the `users` property of the `data` array.
 Don't forget to `catch` any errors that might happen.

 Visit `ListUsers` in your browser to verify that it is still working.
 You can look at the console or the network tabs in the developer tools to verify that a fetch request was made over the network.

+If you want to see a delay, change the URL to this: http://localhost:8000/api/zippay/v1/users?_delay=3000.
+The `_delay` value is in milliseconds.

 **STOP HERE**